Why should Mental Health be Taught in Schools

 Mental health should be taught in education so our youth develops into the greater generation of tomorrow.
 To be more accurate, it was found that 94% of the people answered yes, mental health should be a part of a school’s educational curriculum.
 Throughout weeks of conducting research on if mental health should be implemented and taught in schools, it has become evident that the answer is yes.
 As there are 49 other states, the mental health systems in schools can be expanded upon and be one of the greatest programs in the country.

 By paying attention to your mental health, you are taking care of the rest of you.
-This paper will follow to identify that the subject of mental health, however, can be challenging with close ones such as family and or friends.
-Many often, people won't consult a mental health professional until they've had a crisis.
+This essay will follow to identify that the subject of mental health, however, can be challenging with close ones such as family and or friends.
+Many often, people won’t consult a mental health professional until they’ve had a crisis.
 Another important factor in preventing a decline in mental health is your social group.

-Should Mental Health Be Taught in Schools?
+Why Mental Health Should Be Taught in Schools?

-By paying attention to your mental health, you are taking care of the rest of you.
-When the emotional well-being is affected, so is the rest.
-Our minds are fueled by energy, and our mind is what sends us in the direction of succession and the ability to move forward in our everyday life.
-That being said, with school being the majority of where time spent in our early academic years, it's important that no subject gets left behind.
+When emotional well-being is affected, so is the rest.
+Our minds are fueled by energy, and our mind is what sends us in the direction of success and the ability to move forward in our everyday life.
+That being said, with school being the majority of where time is spent in our early academic years, it’s important that no subject gets left behind.
+The school creates a lot of stress.
+Whether it’s trying to get good grades, getting assignments and tests on time, or having friend issues, there’s one common ground between all: mental health.
+Therefore, mental health should be taught in education so our youth develops into the greater generation of tomorrow.

 Research and Methods

-Combing through validated and reliable sources, multiple ideas, statistics, polls, and talking to school counselors, numerous pieces of evidence has been proven the claim.
+Combing through validated and reliable sources, multiple ideas, statistics, polls, and talking to school counselors, numerous pieces of evidence have proven the claim.
 Through every trusted source, the domain has been .org, or the person of the article is verified.
 Most of the research that has been conducted has been done so in either the intention of supporting a study or simply doing more research on the topic of mental health in schools.
 By using social media, I was able to use Artificial Intelligence to collect data by asking my question and having real-life people that I know answer them, one of the replies being from a school counselor.

 Through using social media such as Instagram, I ran a poll for 24 hours and got 179 answers.
 To be more accurate, 94% of the people answered yes, mental health should be a part of a school’s educational curriculum.
 The other remaining six percent reported no, being against the idea.
 As you can see, although six percent said no, the number of people who said yes was outvoted by a vast majority of 88%.